wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 If you add item customization forms using WooCommerce Rich Guys Swiss Knife your data will show up in your order inside the administration as well.

+= My custom field data does not show up anymore in emails and receipts.
+How can I fix this? = You have to reconfigure what was formerly "Show in order".
+From version 1.5.0 onwards you have to hide the data.
+This is easier as the user and you expects his data to be visible by default.

 == Screenshots ==

 1. Settings Page WooCommerce Poor Guys Swiss Knife.